qooiprww/mecanum-wheel-Robot-PID-control/README.md

 ```Bash
 sudo i2cdetect -y 1
    ```
-If the number 68 is in the grid that displays, mpu is detected<br>
+If the number 68 is in the grid that displays, mpu is detected.<br>

 5.
 ```Bash
 sudo apt-get install cmake